ryonakano/pinit/README.md

 ## Get Support

 Need help in use of the app?
 Refer to [the discussions page](https://github.com/ryonakano/pinit/discussions) to search for existing discussions or [start a new discussion](https://github.com/ryonakano/pinit/discussions/new/choose) if none is relevant.

+## History
+The original idea of the app is inspired from [Desktopius by Alex K](https://github.com/alexkdeveloper/dfc).